 The table below shows average rates for policies with $100K for injury liability, $300K for total injuries per accident, $100K for property damage.
 We also show average rates for minimum liability.

 |Student Age||100/300/100 Liability||Minimum Liability|

-There are a few reasons as to why younger males pay more for their car insurance premiums.
-Records show that younger males in particular are higher risk because of “certain driving characteristics”.
-And of course, along with higher risk comes a higher price tag.
+There are a few reasons as to why younger male students pay more for their auto insurance premiums.
+Records show that younger males in particular are higher risk because of "certain driving characteristics".
+And of course, along with higher risk comes higher premiums.

 Interestingly, The National Institute of Health have statistics to prove that when young male drivers have a more mature passenger alongside, they generally drive more responsibly.
 This could be because the driver feels more secure, and also more wary of doing anything wrong whilst at the wheel.
 The question must be asked then, is it possible to implement a law whereby young male drivers must be accompanied by an older adult whenever they are driving a car?

 Let’s move on to a few more issues as to why male drivers – particularly the younger generation – are charged higher insurance premiums.

 Young males take far more risks behind the wheel (and in life in general) than do their female counterparts.
 They break the speed limit far more often (37% of male drivers in the U.S. between the ages of 15 and 20 were speeding at the time of a fatal crash in 2008) and are also inclined to drink drive more than females do.
 As the Department of Motor Vehicles in California stated, speed in combination with inexperience plays a part in the number of fatal accidents each year.

 Young male drivers also have a tendency for overconfidence.
 They make assumptions that they can handle difficult situations on the road, which then leads to traffic violations and aggressive behavior.
 Young males often run red lights, and feel pleasure and excitement from tailgating.